-- Forever 21's sale to Simon Property, Brookfield and Authentic Brands Group was approved by a federal bankruptcy judge at a Tuesday hearing, according to an attorney for Forever 21 who spoke with Retail Dive, and media reports.
+- Forever 21's sale to Simon Property Group, Brookfield Property Partners and Authentic Brands Group was approved by a federal bankruptcy judge at a Tuesday hearing, according to an attorney for Forever 21 who spoke with Retail Dive, and media reports.

 - The approval came despite numerous objections, many limited to specific aspects of the sale or its process, from suppliers and landlords filed after Forever 21 canceled an auction scheduled for Monday.